-The case study below is based on a translation of a TV Tokyo case study that appeared in the August 2007 issue of i Magazine in Japan. www.imagazine.co.jp
+The case study below is based on a translation of a TV Tokyo case study that appeared in i Magazine in Japan. www.imagazine.co.jp

 Commercial broadcasting systems are mission-critical systems for television stations.
 TV Tokyo (and TV Osaka) undertook a complete overhaul of the legacy System i commercial broadcasting system, developed over 20 years ago, to handle the switch to digital broadcasting on 1 December 2003.
 The project was led by TV Tokyo Systems, Inc., which is a subsidiary company of the TV network.

 There were no commercial software packages that met the broadcaster’s specialized requirements, so the company opted for in-house development and selected LANSA as the development tool.
 The system was designed to be browser-based, except for the complex queue sheet processing that needed a Windows rich client/server interface.
 (Queue sheets are time allocation sheets that contain the structure of a television program from start to finish in units of seconds).
 While Java was used to develop the user interface with a strong visual element (1,060 programs) and batch processing was developed in CL/RPG (355 programs), everything else was developed in LANSA (3,200 programs).